chriscdn/to-number/README.md

 **Parameters:**

 - `input`: The value to convert.
-- `options`: An optional object for rounding configuration:
+- `options`: An optional object for rounding:
   - `RoundingMode` (`NONE`, `FLOOR`, `CEIL`, `ROUND`, default `None`)
   - `digits` (number of decimal places, default `0`)